 Maintaining audience engagement when you can’t see them is another challenge.
 People can get easily distracted in an online environment.
 This is where your presentation skills, visual aids, and interactive elements like quizzes come into play to keep your audience’s attention glued to your presentation.

-Unlike in-person presentations, where you have control over the meeting room's environment, online presentations are susceptible to unexpected interruptions.
+Unlike face-to-face presentations, where you control the meeting room's environment, online presentations are susceptible to unexpected interruptions.
 These can range from a colleague walking in, a pet making noises, children running around, to even sudden background noises.
 As much as you can, try and control your physical surroundings for the duration of the presentation.

 Before jumping straight into how to present on Zoom, it's prudent to discuss the need for robust preparation.
 First, tech prep is crucial.
 Spend time familiarizing yourself with Zoom settings, checking your video settings, and making sure your internet connection is robust.